How to Become a Pharmacist

 Licensing and Certification

-After graduation, prospective pharmacists need to acquire the appropriate licensure to practice professionally.
+After graduation, prospective pharmacists must acquire the appropriate licensure to practice professionally.
 Most Pharm.D. graduates need to complete two examinations: the North American Pharmacist Licensure Examination®, which covers general practice knowledge, and the Multistate Pharmacy Jurisprudence Examination®, which covers laws and regulations.

-Licensure requirements vary by state, so some graduates may need to complete an additional examination, like the Prescription Compounding Examination for New York pharmacists.
+Licensure requirements vary by state, so some graduates may need to complete an additional examination.
 Some states also require pharmacists with immunization and vaccine responsibilities to complete Pharmacy-Based Immunization Delivery programs.

-Once licensed, pharmacists need to update their training and skills regularly through continuing education courses.
-Every state has its own requirements, but most professionals need to complete 15-45 credits every 1-3 years to renew their licenses.
+Once licensed, pharmacists must regularly update their training and skills through continuing education courses.
+Every state has its requirements, but most professionals need to complete 15-45 credits every 1-3 years to renew their licenses.
 Some states require training in specific fields, such as emergency disaster preparedness or drug therapy.

 Pharmacists can also pursue post-licensure certifications to bolster their knowledge and credentials in a specific area.
 For example, the Board of Pharmacy Specialties offers certifications in cardiology, ambulatory care, and critical care pharmacy.
 The Certification Board for Diabetes Care and Education offers the Certified Diabetes Care and Education Specialist credential.

-At all levels, pharmacy and pharmaceutical sciences degrees provide career and industry options for graduates.
-While the pharmaceutical industry offers the most direct route, these graduates can also leverage their medical knowledge to access jobs in the medical science industry.
+While the pharmaceutical industry offers the most obvious employment route for Pharm.D graduates, these graduates can also leverage their medical knowledge to access jobs in the medical science industry.
 Additionally, their chemistry and biology training equips them for positions in the life sciences.

 Other career options include education or regulatory affairs, where pharmacy graduates can train the next generation of pharmacists or set research and safety policies for the industry.